LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/there-was-a-phrase.md

 &nbsp;

-I was supposed to live in
+I was supposed to live

 a life worth all cries.